SuperNeurons: FFT-based Gradient Sparsification in the Distributed Training of Deep Neural Networks: Methodology

-Thresholding gradient frequencies yield a highly irregular sparse vector, and we need to pack it into a dense vector to reduce communications.
+Thresholding gradient frequencies in the last step yields a highly irregular sparse vector, and we need to pack it into a dense vector to reduce communications.
 The speed of packing a sparse vector is critical to the practical performance gain.
-Here, we propose a simple parallel packing algorithm: \begin{itemize} \item First, we create a $status$ vector, and mark an element in $status$ as 1 if the corresponding scalar in $sparse$ vector is non-zero (e.g. $sparse = [a,0,b,0,c,0,0]$ and $status = [1, 0, 1, 0, 1, 0, 0]$). \item Second, we perform a parallel prefix-sum on $status$ to generate a $location$ vector ($[1, 1, 2, 2, 3, 3, 3]$). \item Third, if $status[i] == 1$, we write $sparse[i]$ to $dense[location[i]]$ (assume $dense$ vector is the packed result). \end{itemize}
+Here, we propose a simple parallel packing algorithm: \begin{itemize} \item[1] Create a $status$ vector and mark an element in $status$ as 1 if the corresponding scalar in $sparse$ vector is non-zero (e.g., $sparse = [a,0,b,0,c,0,0]$ and $status = [1, 0, 1, 0, 1, 0, 0]$). \item[2] Perform a parallel prefix-sum on $status$ to generate a $location$ vector ($[1, 1, 2, 2, 3, 3, 3]$). \item[3] if $status[i] == 1$, write $sparse[i]$ to $dense[location[i]]$, and $dense$ vector is the packed result. \end{itemize} This parallel algorithm has a 689$\times$ speedup over the single-threaded algorithm on a TESLA V100 with a throughput of 34 GB/s.

-This parallel algorithm delivers $689$x speedup than the single thread one on TESLA V100 with a throughput of 34 GB/s.
-We need to send the status vector in addition to the compressed gradient to perform the decompression.
-Since the status vector is a bitmap that tracks the location of non-zero elements, it's size toward the performance is very limited.
+We need to send the status vector and the compressed gradient to perform the decompression.
+The status vector is a bitmap that tracks the location of non-zero elements, and its length in bits is the same as the gradient vector.
+Figure~\ref{status_info} shows the cost of the status vector is non-negligible after the compression ratio exceeding 20.
+Therefore, setting $\theta < 0.05$ is not desired.